FAMOUS GERMAN WINE AND BEER FESTIVALS FOR 2020:

-The German wine and beer festivals are a great time to enjoy a variety of wines and beers, but it’s also an opportunity to observe the local traditions and sample local foods, as well as to meet a nice cross-section of people.
+German wine and beer festivals are great occasions not only to enjoy a variety of wines and beers, but they also provide an opportunity to observe local traditions, sample local foods, as well as to mingle amongst a nice cross-section of people.

-**Some of these dates may change so please always check the festival website before making your travel plans.**
+**Some of these dates may change or events cancelled due to Covid-19 so please always check the festival website before making your travel plans.**

 More about Starkbierzeit…